Recoskie/JDasm/docs/Machine.md

 <h1>ARM architecture.</h1>

-Now lets switch to a different processor architecture.
-Companies that create ARM cores also have to keep instruction maps as well.
-As the company has to find unused instructions not used by other companies to add new instructions in ARM.
+Now, let's switch to different processor architecture.
+Companies that create ARM cores also have to keep instruction maps as well as the company has to find unused instructions not used by other companies to add new instructions in ARM.

 <br />

-Even though it's a snapdragon ARM core.
-It still runs the same ARM machine code as a Apple bionic ARM core.
+Even though it is a snapdragon ARM core, it still runs the same ARM machine code as an Apple bionic ARM core.
 As ARM is the <strong>instruction set architecture</strong>.
-So in reality the official documentation by ARM is best.
+So, in reality, the official documentation by ARM is best.

 <br />

-People had fun with ARM in IPhone.
+People had fun with ARM in iPhone.
 Creating emulators that recompiled code into ARM code.
 It's not hard to do as the machine code is not a big secret.

 <br />

 The internal circuits can change.
 However, the instruction encodings do not.
-ARM as a company has all the listings, for all ARM instruction encodings which is freely available.
+ARM as a company has all the listings for all ARM instruction encodings, which are freely available.

 <br />